Why is mining a concern?

 Mining is the extraction of mineral resources from the earth.
 These resources include ores, such as gold, iron, and bauxite, which are mined to extract and produce aluminum; precious and building stones, such as diamonds and granite; and solid fuels, such as coal and oil shale.
 Surface mining methods include strip mining, open pit mining, and quarrying.
 Underground mining extracts the resource below the surface of the earth and brings it to the surface.

 Since there are many different types of mines, mining involves many health and safety concerns.
 Health concerns in mining include exposure to coal dust, silica dust, metal dust, diesel exhaust and particulate matter, asbestos, lead, solvents, noise, and welding fumes.
+Asbestos is listed as a human carcinogen in the Fourteenth Report on Carcinogens published by the National Toxicology Program; diesel exhaust particulates, lead, and some solvents are listed as "reasonably anticipated to be human carcinogens."
 Skin exposure to chemical agents from mining can result in skin disorders.

 Coal miners can contract a disabling and potentially fatal lung disease called coal workers’ pneumoconiosis (CWP), commonly known as Black Lung disease, which is caused by inhaling excessive amounts of coal mine dust.
 Coal mine dust can also cause emphysema and bronchitis.
 Silica dust is a concern in the mining of metals, nonmetals, stone, and gravel.
 It is more toxic than coal dust.
 Silicosis is a disabling and often fatal lung disease caused by breathing dust containing high levels of crystalline silica.